pattybardo/Laser-Defender/README.md

 Space to shoot, and arrow keys to move left and right

 To Play: Open the "LaserDefenderGameBucket" file and open the link inside.
-There is a hosted link to the game until December 8th 2017
+There is a hosted link to the game until January 12th 2018